 Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

-If I were a CEO buying a business intelligence platform in 2026, I would not start with a feature grid.
-I’d start with this: Power BI is still the safest default, Tableau still wins on visual analysis, Looker only makes sense if you already have a real data team, Qlik is better than the market gives it credit for, Sigma is the modern one, ThoughtSpot is the best bet if search-first analytics matters, and most companies are overpaying for capabilities they will never operationalize.
-The license is not the real cost.
-The cleanup job six months later is.
+If I were buying a business intelligence platform in 2026, I’d start here: Power BI is still the safest default, Tableau is still best at visual analysis, Looker is still only worth it if you already have a real data team, Qlik is better than its market buzz, Sigma is the modern pick, and most companies are paying for complexity they will never use.
+The license is not the expensive part.
+The mess you create six months later is.

 TL;DR

-Here’s the fast comparison table for the main business intelligence platform shortlist.
+Here’s the fast shortlist for a business intelligence platform decision.

 | Factor | Power BI | Tableau | Looker | Qlik | Sigma | ThoughtSpot | Domo | Metabase | Zoho Analytics | Winner |